State of Washington Classified Job Specification

 Desirable Qualifications

-A Bachelor’s degree in natural resources or area of specialty and three years of professional experience in a natural resource program area or one year of experience as a Natural Resource Specialist 3.
+A bachelor’s degree involving major study in forestry, agriculture, aquaculture, geology, biological science, environmental science, real estate, land use or environmental planning, public policy, recreation, or related natural science and three years of professional experience in a natural resource program area or one year of experience as a Natural Resource Specialist 3.

-For some positions, two years of experience as a Natural Resource Specialist 2 or higher and one year of supervisory experience achieved within or outside the qualifying experience.
+For some positions, two years of experience as a Natural Resource Specialist 2 or higher and one year of supervisory experience.

 Class Specification History